Santa Susana Project Staff

 Catarina Alves (excavation supervisor) is a PhD candidate in Roman Archaeology at the University of Lisbon.
 She holds an MA in Archaeology from the same university and has worked as a professional archaeologist in the Alentejo region for almost a decade.
 She also serves as a researcher for UNIARQ, the Center for Archaeology at the University of Lisbon, and holds a doctoral research grant from FCT (Foundation for Science and Technology).
 She has published several articles related to fieldwork carried out in Alentejo.
 Her dissertation is entitled Povoamento romano (fortificado?) no Baixo Alentejo, Portugal.
 Catarina's research interests encompass Roman ceramics, ancient landscapes, and interactions between indigenous Alentejans and Roman settlers.

-Alex Elliott (excavation supervisor) is a PhD student in the School of Classics at the University of St Andrews.
+Dr. Alex Elliott (excavation supervisor) holds a PhD from the School of Classics at the University of St Andrews (2024).
 He also holds an MA in Classics from the University of Melbourne, Australia.
 Alex has archaeological experience from digs in both Portugal and Australia and previously acted as the Collections Coordinator for the Hellenic Museum in Melbourne, Australia.
 His research interests focus on the Roman military, particularly on its often-overlooked naval element.
-Currently, Alex also co-directs the Castelo de Cuncos Archaeological Project, an Iron Age/Roman Republican walled settlement in the Alentejo.
+Currently, Alex co-directs the Castelo de Cuncos Archaeological Project, an Iron Age/Roman Republican walled settlement in the Alentejo.

-Mark Nakahara (survey supervisor) graduated from the University of Pennsylvania in 2012 with a degree in Classical Studies.
-Since then he has been working as a Latin and Greek teacher at Scranton Preparatory School in Scranton, PA, teaching all levels of Latin and Greek to high school students.
-He has been working on excavations in Portugal since 2011, and uses this experience to aid his teaching, as well as to prepare for an eventual return to graduate school.
+Mark Nakahara (survey supervisor) graduated from the University of Pennsylvania in 2012 with a degree in Classical Studies, and now holds a JD from the University of Pennsylvania.
+Before law school, he worked as a Latin and Greek teacher at Scranton Preparatory School in Scranton, PA, teaching all levels of Latin and Greek to high school students.

 Karilyn Sheldon (lab supervisor) earned her MA in Classics at the University of Notre Dame after completing her BA in Classics, Anthropology, and Ancient Greek at the University of New Hampshire.
 She is a Centrista (ICCS Spring '12), and has taught courses on Roman architecture and archaeology in Rome and Pompeii for the University of New Hampshire.
 She has worked close to the fringes of the Roman Empire, doing excavation and research in Portugal and Albania.
-Karilyn has experience with a variety of artifact types, from lithics and ceramics to seashells and water-logged wood, and has served as an excavator and supervisor on other projects in Portugal, including the excavation of Caladinho.
-She currently teaches Latin at Norfolk Academy in Norfolk, Virginia, where she enjoys using her experience in the field to enrich her students' understanding of the ancient world.
+Karilyn has served as co-director of the Caladinho Archaeological Project.

-Bianca Viseu (excavation supervisor) is a graduate student in the Department of Anthropology at McMaster University.
-She also co-directs the excavation of Castelo, a prehistoric fortress near Redondo.
+Bianca Viseu (excavation supervisor) holds a MA from the Department of Anthropology at McMaster University and a BA from the University of Toronto.
+She co-directs the Castelo Archaeological Project, a prehistoric fortress near Redondo, and runs Iberian Heritage Tours..

-Dr. Andrew Donnelly (ceramics specialist) took his PhD in History from Loyola University Chicago.
+Dr. Andrew Donnelly (ceramics specialist) took his PhD in History from Loyola University Chicago and is now assistant professor of History at Texas A&M Commerce.
 He also holds an MA in History from Boston University and an MA in Classical Archaeology from Tufts University and has participated on excavations in England, Italy, and Portugal.
-His dissertation Food and Society in Late Antique and Early Medieval Italy looks at textual and archaeological evidence for cooking in the Italian peninsula and studies the relationship between food preparation and transforming ethnic, regional, and religious identities.
-Andrew hopes that the finds at Santa Susana will reveal information about the end of villa culture in Late Antique Iberia and really hopes the site produces lots of cooking wares.
+His dissertation Food and Society in Late Antique and Early Medieval Italy analyzed textual and archaeological evidence for cooking in the Italian peninsula and studied the relationship between food preparation and transforming ethnic, regional, and religious identities.
+Andrew co-organizes the Summer School in Roman Pottery.

-Dr. Emma Ljung teaches archaeology and heritage management in the Writing Program at Princeton University.
+Dr. Emma Ljung is Senior Lecturer in the Writing Program at Princeton University where she teaches archaeological ethics and heritage management.
 She received her PhD in Classical Archaeology from the Department of Art & Archaeology at Princeton University (2012), and holds an MA in Classical Art & Archaeology from Princeton (2007) as well as a BA in Classical Archaeology & Ancient History from Lunds Universitet (2003).
 She has excavated extensively across the Mediterranean including sites in Greece, Cyprus, and Portugal.
-Her research focuses predominantly on the ancient economy, heritage management, and cultural landscapes in the ancient world, and her dissertation From Indemnity to Integration: Economic Decline in Late Hellenistic Aitolia has won numerous international awards and grants.
-An expert on field survey, Emma hopes the Santa Susana team will uncover important data to aid in our understanding of economic behavior, especially in terms of landscape use over time.
+Her research focuses predominantly on the ancient economy, and her dissertation From Indemnity to Integration: Economic Decline in Late Hellenistic Aitolia won numerous international awards and grants.
+She also works with digital approaches to classical texts, especially Plutarch.
+An expert on field survey and depositional processes in the plow zone, Emma hopes the Santa Susana team will uncover important data to aid in our understanding of local economic behavior, especially in terms of how the villa functioned within the greater region.

 Rui Mataloto is the archaeologist and cultural officer for the Municipality of Redondo, Portugal.
 He holds an MA in Prehistory and Archaeology from the University of Lisbon and has worked as a professional archaeologist in the Alentejo region for over a decade.
 He also serves as a researcher for UNIARQ, the Center for Archaeology at the University of Lisbon, and as vice president of the PortAnta Archaeological Cooperative.
 He has published extensively on the archaeology of Alto Alentejo, including the Carta Arqueológica de Redondo (2001) and many articles on topics in the Bronze Age, Iron Age, and Roman Republican periods.
 Rui's research interests encompass lithics, prehistoric landscapes, and interactions between indigenous Alentejans and Roman settlers.
 He hopes to rediscover the mosaics at Santa Susana mentioned by early 20th century Portuguese archaeologists.